jeremyscalpello/chip-gpio/README.md

 ##### Gpio(gpio, direction[, edge])
 Returns a new Gpio object that can be used to access a GPIO.
 - gpio - An unsigned integer specifying the GPIO number.
+This can be either 0 to 7 (which maps to the correct GPIO pins on the CHIP based on the pinout) or a higher number which directly attempts to export the provided pin without using the mapping.
 - direction - A string specifying whether the GPIO should be configured as an input or output.
 The valid values are: 'in', 'out', 'high', and 'low'. 'high' and 'low' are variants of 'out' that configure the GPIO as an output with an